pgarciacamou/react-context-consumer-hoc/README.md

 #### Arguments

 * `contextList` (*Array | required*): A list of context API with at least 1.
 The component will be wrapped in consumers from each of the context in the array.
-* `mapContextToProps: contextProps` (*Function | required*): This function is called with all the consumed context on every render and the object returned will be destructured/passed as props to the component.
+* `mapContextToProps(context, ownProps): contextPropsObject` (*Function | required*): This function is called with 2 arguments and must return an object conatining the props that will be passed to the component.
+The first argument is the consumed context from the APIs and the second argument is the props that are being passed to the component. `mapContextToProps` must return an object Note that this function is called on every render and the object returned will be destructured/passed as props to the component.

   > Use `reselect` to efficiently compose selectors using memoization